fperez/fperez.org-src/research/attic.rst

 code though I haven't run it for years so it may need some updates for modern compilers, but it was purely numerical code so there are no dependencies).

+.. admonition:: Papers

-A. Santander, J. Mahecha and F. Pérez, `Rigid Rotator and Fixed shape solutions to the Coulomb Three-Body Problem </papers/rigid_coul3d97_sa-ma-pe.pdf>`_.
-Few Body Systems, 22:1, 37-60 (1997).
+   A. Santander, J. Mahecha and F. Pérez, `Rigid Rotator and Fixed shape solutions to the Coulomb Three-Body Problem
+   <../papers/rigid_coul3d97_sa-ma-pe.pdf>`_.
+Few Body Systems, 22:1, 37-60
+   (1997).

-F. Pérez and J. Mahecha. `Classical trajectories in Coulomb three body systems
+   F. Pérez and J. Mahecha. `Classical trajectories in Coulomb three body systems <../papers/traj_coul3d96_pe-ma.pdf>`_.
-</papers/traj_coul3d96_pe-ma.pdf>`_.
 Rev. Mex.
 Física 42:6, 1070-1086 (1996).

 Fractals and iterated function systems